 Doughnuts are my weakness — oh the lengths I will go and the calories I’m willing to trade.
-Today at the donut shop there’s a deliciously wicked autumn confection called Caramel Apple Pie (apple glaze with salted caramel drizzle), and my stomach is growing.
+Today at the donut shop there’s a deliciously wicked autumn confection called Caramel Apple Pie (apple glaze with salted caramel drizzle), and my stomach is growling.

 These flavors won’t be around for long, but neither will the fall warblers – hands down my favorite birds.